Omar-Al-Khathlan/Deep-Learning-Image-Classifier/README.md

 %pip --no-cache-dir install tensorflow-datasets --user
 %pip --no-cache-dir install tfds-nightly --user
 ```
-Though actually completing the project is likely not possible on your local unless you have a GPU.
+Though actually completing the project is likely not possible on your local machine unless you have a GPU.
 I trained the deep learning classifier using 102 different types of flowers, where there ~20 images per flower to train on.
 Then I used the trained classifier to see if I can predict the type for new images of the flowers.